-These guidelines have been developed through the experiences of deaf and hard of hearing people, as well as service providers, to make meetings and events accessible.
+These guidelines have been developed through the experiences of deaf and hard of hearing people to make meetings and events accessible.

-These guidelines describe minimum requirements for provision of accessible facilities for deaf or hard of hearing people so they may participate equally and at all times.
+These guidelines describe minimum requirements for provision of accessible facilities for deaf or hard of hearing people.

 In general terms, there are essentially two groups of people who have different communication needs and both groups should have their needs accommodated at all times.
 This is a critical factor to the success of social inclusion.

-To enable full participation to all meetings and events for people who are deaf and hard of hearing, there are three core access requirements:
+To enable full participation in meetings and events for people who are deaf and hard of hearing, there are three core access requirements:

-These three core access requirements are complementary to each other and providing just one of the three access requirements should not be regarded as the only means of communication access.
+These three core access requirements are complementary to each other and providing just some of the three access requirements should not be regarded as providing communication access.

 The Disability Discrimination Act 1992 (DDA) prohibits discrimination towards people seeking access to services and goods.
 The DDA aims to ensure that people with disabilities are not treated less favourably than those who do not have a disability.